FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

-\textbf{Energy.} Despite additional on-device compute, \textsc{Fed-FSTQ} reduces total per-round energy from 634.40J (FedAvg~\cite{mcm2017fedavg}) to \textbf{98.50J}, and is the only method in our comparison that drops below \textbf{100J} while maintaining strong quality.
+{using $P_{\mathrm{tx}}=2.0$W as the default transmit-power setting and $P_{\mathrm{comp}}=4.0$W as the measured average Jetson compute power.} {With this setting, FedAvg consumes $2.0\times409.60+4.0\times5.00=839.20$J per round, whereas Fed-FSTQ consumes $2.0\times61.44+4.0\times5.85=\textbf{146.28}$J per round.} {Under this corrected accounting, Fed-FSTQ reduces total per-round energy from 839.20J for FedAvg to \textbf{146.28J}.} Although FedBAT has slightly lower raw per-round latency and energy due to its smaller payload, Fed-FSTQ achieves a stronger quality--communication trade-off and substantially better semantic reliability, as shown in Sec.~\ref{sec:eval_resource} and Sec.~\ref{sec:eval_reliability}.
 This is consistent with the common observation that radio transmission often dominates energy in mobile learning pipelines~\cite{shi2016edge,lim2020fedcomst}.

+{The server-side unpacking and dequantization overhead for mixed 2/4/16-bit sparse updates is below 0.05s per round in our implementation, which is negligible compared with the corrected 61.44s uplink time.
+This confirms that the practical acceleration is dominated by communication reduction rather than hidden decoding cost.}

-\textbf{Transmit-power sensitivity ($P_{\text{tx}}$).} To verify that the energy gains are not tied to a single radio-power assumption, we vary the uplink transmit power $P_{\text{tx}}$ in the radio accounting ($E_{\text{comm}}=P_{\text{tx}} T_{\text{comm}}$) while keeping all measured compute costs unchanged.
+\textbf{Transmit-power sensitivity ($P_{\text{tx}}$):} To verify that the energy gains are not tied to a single radio-power assumption, we vary the uplink transmit power $P_{\text{tx}}$ in the radio accounting ($E_{\text{comm}}=P_{\text{tx}} T_{\text{comm}}$) while keeping the compute-power setting fixed at $P_{\mathrm{comp}}=4.0$W for all methods.
 Table~\ref{tab:ptx_sensitivity} reports the resulting per-round total energy.
-Across a wide range spanning low-power IoT uplinks (0.1W) to high-power cellular transmission (5.0W), \textsc{Fed-FSTQ} consistently consumes substantially less energy than FedAvg.
-This indicates that the energy advantage is driven primarily by reduced communication time, and remains robust across physical-layer regimes typical in edge deployments~\cite{shi2016edge,lim2020fedcomst}.
+Across a wide range spanning low-power IoT uplinks (0.1W) to high-power cellular transmission (5.0W), Fed-FSTQ consistently consumes substantially less energy than FedAvg.
+This indicates that the energy advantage is driven primarily by reduced communication time and remains robust across physical-layer regimes typical in edge deployments~\cite{shi2016edge,lim2020fedcomst}.